Uniswap/token-lists/README.md

 ## What are token lists?

-Uniswap Token Lists is a specification for lists of token metadata (e.g. address, decimals, ...), used in the Uniswap Interface for decentralizing the token listing process.
+Uniswap Token Lists is a specification for lists of token metadata (e.g. address, decimals, ...) that can be used by any dApp interfaces that needs lists of tokens.

 Anyone can create and maintain a token list, as long as they follow the specification.

 Specifically an instance of a token list is a [JSON](https://www.json.org/json-en.html) blob that contains a list of [ERC20](https://github.com/ethereum/eips/issues/20) token metadata for use in dApp user interfaces.